microsoftgraph/msgraph-sample-spfx/Lab.md

     >
     >Once this has been done and your browser has been cookied by the Azure AD authentication process, you can leverage local webserver and SharePoint Online-hosted workbench for testing the solution.

-    1. Setup environment to test the web part on a real SharePoint Online modern page:
+    1. Add the web part to your site collection.
         1. In a browser, navigate to a SharePoint Online site.

+        1. In the Office 365 gear, select **Add an App**.

+        1. In site navigation, select **From your Organization**.

+        1. Select `ms-graph-sp-fx-client-side-solution` to add your web part.

+    1. Setup environment to test the web part on a real SharePoint Online modern page in the same site collection where you added your web part:
         1. In the site navigation, select the **Pages** library.
         1. Select an existing page (*option 2 in the following image*), or create a new page (*option 1 in the following image*) in the library to test the web part on.

             ![Screenshot of the SharePoint Online Pages library](./Images/graph-test-01.png)

-            *Continue with the test by skipping the next section to add the web part to the page.*
+            *If you haven't cookied the Azure AD authentication process continue with the test by skipping the next section to add the web part to the page.*

     1. Setup environment to test the from the local webserver and hosted workbench:
         1. In the command prompt for the project, execute the following command to start the local web server: